Snow Canyon offense awakens as Warriors dominate Hurricane

 Snow Canyon moves to 3-2 and into a four-way tie for second place in Region 9.
 The Warriors are 6-2 overall and will host Desert Hills next week in a game that will clinch a playoff spot for the winner.
 Hurricane moves to 1-5 in Region 9 and 2-7 overall.
 The Tigers’ season is complete.

-Thursday’s Region 9 results
+Wednesday’s Region 9 results

 Dixie 36, Desert Hills 21